-West York superintendent leaving district
+West York superintendent leaving district after 19 years

 West York Area School District Superintendent Emilie Lonardi is leaving her position after 19 years to head the Downingtown Area School District in Chester County.

 “I’m leaving with part of a heavy heart,” Lonardi said in a phone interview.
 She said it was an “extremely hard” decision to make, but she is “very excited” for her next career venture.